Counseling Services

 The University Counseling Center (UCC) provides a safe, confidential, nonjudgmental space where students can explore a wide variety of issues and concerns.
 Operating from a stepped care model that emphasizes brief, solution focused treatment approaches, our skilled and knowledgeable counselors help students get from point A (the problem that leads them to seek our services) to point B (the resolution of that problem) in the most direct and efficient way possible.

-Counseling services include crisis intervention, brief consultation with counselors through Let’s Talk or 24/7 by phone on the UCC Talkline, workshops, Drop-In services, group and individual counseling, psychiatric care for medication management, and referrals to off-campus treatment providers.
+Counseling services include crisis intervention, brief consultation with counselors 24/7 by phone on the UCC Talkline, workshops, Drop-In services, group and individual counseling, psychiatric care for medication management, and referrals to off-campus treatment providers.
 All counseling services are free of charge to degree-seeking students currently enrolled at the University of Notre Dame and to international non-degree seeking students.

 Mc 9